 9. Once approved by the Undergraduate Curriculum Committee, course modification proposals are sent to the Senate, Academic Dean's Council, Undergraduate Council, Academic Affairs Associate Vice Presidents, and Associated Students as information items.
-New Course proposals are sent to the Senate as an action item and to the Academic Dean's Council, Undergraduate Council, Academic Affairs Associate Vice Presidents, and Associate Vice Presidents, and Associate Vice Presidents, Academic Affairs Associate Vice Presidents, and Associated Students as information items.
+New Course proposals are sent to the Senate as an action item and to the Academic Dean's Council, Undergraduate Council, Academic Affairs Associate Vice Presidents, and Associate Vice Presidents, and council, Academic Affairs Associate Vice Presidents, and academic Affairs Associate Vice Presidents, and Associate Vice Presidents, and Associate Vice Presidents, and Associate Students as information items.